cloudoperators/greenhouse-extensions/thanos/README.md

 `--store=prometheus-operated:10901`

 ### Thanos Endpoint
 Thanos Query would check for a Thanos endpoint named like `releaseName-store`.
-In the cli this param would look like:
+The associated command line flag for this parameter would look like:

 `--store=thanos-kube-store:10901`